Add or Change Your Child Care Provider

 Each time a caretaker (parent) wants to take their child to a new or additional provider a “Child Care Connection” must be completed so the provider can be authorized or “connected” to the child.
-Without this connection, a child will not be authorized to receive care from the provider, the caretaker (parent) will not receive an Ohio ECC (Electronic Child Care) swipe card and the provider cannot be reimbursed for the care provided.
+Without this connection, a child will not be authorized to receive care from the provider and the provider cannot be reimbursed for the care provided.

 If you receive publicly-funded child care from Hamilton County, please click REPORT A CHILD CARE CONNECTION below and complete the form to report a new provider caring for your child.
 The form can also be used to report a terminated relationship between a child and a provider.
-Once submitted, please allow 5 business days for your swipe card to be activated with your new provider.
+Once submitted, please allow 5 business days for your child’s authorization to show in TAP with your new provider.
 Connections submitted in the middle of a service week will not begin until the next service week.
 It is important to submit connections prior to the start of the service week to ensure payment when care begins.

 Caretakers may only request and use one provider, per child, per service week, unless the caretaker verifies a state defined exemption.
 Requests for more than one provider per child per service week will be reviewed and may be denied.
 This form can only be used to report a connection with a child that resides in Hamilton County.